Skip to Main Content

 Banner Image

 The Phillips Library is committed to supporting the learning and research of all members of our campus community.
-As part of our commitment to diversity, equity, and inclusion, we maintain a collection of print books that feature diverse voices, perspectives, and stories.
+As part of our commitment to inclusive excellence and belonging, we maintain a collection of print books that feature diverse voices, perspectives, and stories.

-Please explore the reading lists below as you work to further your knowledge of DEI.
+Please explore the reading lists below as you work to further your knowledge of IEB.

 Higher Education & Teaching